rafeyrana/Deep-Learning/README.md

-# Deep-Learning
+# Deep-Learning 2022
-winter DL revision projects
+## Beginner level projects to get started with Deep learning using Tensorflow
+### 1. Handwritten Digit Classifier using the MNIST Dataset